-Women are far more likely than men to get melasma.
+Women are far more likely to have it than men.
 It is so common during pregnancy that some people call it the mask of pregnancy.
-Hormones seem to trigger melasma.
+Hormones seem to trigger the brown spots.
 Melasma does not cause any symptoms (what people feel).
-But many people dislike the way melasma makes their skin look.
-Common signs (what you see) of melasma are brown or gray-brown patches on the face.
+But many people dislike the way it makes their skin look.
+Common signs (what you see) are brown or gray-brown patches on the face.
 These patches most commonly appear on the:

 - Bridge of the nose.

 Women are much more likely to experience the darkened skin much more often than men.
 Just 10% of people who get it are men.
 People with darker skin, such as those of Latin/Hispanic, North African, African-American, Asian, Indian, Middle Eastern, and Mediterranean descent are more likely to see the dark spots, as are people who have a blood relative who had them.

 What are the causes?

 The cause is not yet clear.
 It likely occurs when the color-making cells in the skin (melanocytes) produce too much color.
 People with skin of color are more prone to melasma because they have more active melanocytes than those with light skin.